mdskinne/Cryptocurrency-gpt-researcher/README.md

     cd gpt-researcher
     ```

 3. Set up API keys by exporting them or storing them in a `.env` file.
+You can get a Free Tavily API key from their website.

     ```bash
     export OPENAI_API_KEY={Your OpenAI API Key here}